 - 6.15.1.1 In accordance with Standing Orders, the Board of Directors has established a Nominations and Remuneration Committee which is responsible for the appointment of Executive Directors and for agreeing the terms of service of Executive Directors.
 It has clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting. - 6.15.1.2 The terms of reference for the Nominations and Remuneration Committee (Executive Directors) can be found in this Corporate Governance Manual. - 6.15.1.3 The Remuneration and Nomination Committee will be accountable to the Board of Directors.
-The Chair of the Committee shall draw to the attention of the Board any issues that require disclosure to it or require executive action. - 6.15.1.4 The Board of Directors will approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees not covered by the Committee.
+The Chair of the Committee shall draw to the attention of the Board any issues that require disclosure to it or require executive action.

-6.15.1.5 Nominations and Remuneration Committee (Non-Executive Directors)

-- 6.15.1.6 In accordance with Standing Orders, the Council of Governors have established a Nominations and Remuneration Committee which is responsible for the appointment and setting the terms of appointment of Non-Executive Directors.
+- 6.15.1.4 The Board of Directors will approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees not covered by the Committee. - 6.15.1.5 Nominations and Remuneration Committee (Non-Executive Directors) - In accordance with Standing Orders, the Council of Governors have established a Nominations and Remuneration Committee which is responsible for the appointment and setting the terms of appointment of Non-Executive Directors.
 It will make recommendations to a general meeting of the Council of Governors on the appointment of Non-Executive Directors.
-It has clearly defined terms of reference, specifying its area of responsibility, its composition and the arrangements for reporting. - 6.15.1.7 The terms of reference of the Nominations and Remuneration Committee (Non-Executive Directors) can be found in this Corporate Governance Manual.

-6.15.2 Funded Establishment

-- 6.15.2.1 The workforce plans incorporated within the annual budget will form the funded establishment.
-The establishment of the Foundation Trust will be identified and monitored by the Chief People Officer under delegation from the Chief Executive. - 6.15.2.2 The funded establishment of any department may not be varied without the approval of the Chief Executive or individual nominated within the relevant section of the Scheme of Reservation and Delegation.
-The Chief Finance Officer is responsible for verifying that funding is available.

-6.15.3 Staff Appointments

-- 6.15.3.1 No Executive Director or employee may engage, re-engage, or re-grade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration: - i.
+It has clearly defined terms of reference, specifying its area of responsibility, its composition and the arrangements for reporting. - 6.15.1.7 The terms of reference of the Nominations and Remuneration Committee (Non-Executive Directors) can be requested from the Trust Secretary. - 6.15.2 Funded Establishment - 6.15.2.1 The workforce plans incorporated within the annual budget will form the funded establishment.
+The establishment of the Foundation Trust will be identified and monitored by the Chief People Officer under delegation from the Chief Executive. - The funded establishment of any department may not be varied without the approval of the Chief Executive or individual nominated within the relevant section of the Scheme of Reservation and Delegation.
+The Chief Finance Officer is responsible for verifying that funding is available. - 6.15.3 Staff Appointments - 6.15.3.1 No Executive Director or employee may engage, re-engage, or re-grade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration: - i.
 Unless authorised to do so by the Chief Executive; and - ii.
-Within the limit of his approved budget and funded establishment as defined in the Scheme of Reservation and Delegation. - 6.15.3.2 The Board of Directors will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees.

-6.15.3.3 Processing of the Payroll

-- 6.15.3.4 The Chief People Officer in conjunction with the Chief Finance Officer is responsible for: - (a) Specifying timetables for submission of properly authorised time records and other notifications;

-- (b) The final determination of pay and allowances; including verification that the rate of pay and relevant conditions of service are in accordance with current agreements;

-- (c) Making payment on agreed dates; and

-- (d) Agreeing method of payment.

-6.15.3.5 The Chief People Officer will issue instructions, taking into account the advice of the Chief Finance Officer and provider of payroll services regarding:
+Within the limit of his approved budget and funded establishment as defined in the Scheme of Reservation and Delegation. - 6.15.3.2 The Board of Directors will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees. - 6.15.3.3 Processing of the Payroll - 6.15.3.4 The Chief People Officer in conjunction with the Chief Finance Officer is responsible for: - (a) Specifying timetables for submission of properly authorised time records and other notifications: - (b) The final determination of pay and allowances; including verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - (c) Making payment on agreed dates; and - (d) Agreeing method of payment. - 6.15.3.5 The Chief People Officer will issue instructions, taking into account the advice of the Chief Finance Officer and provider of payroll services regarding: - a) Verification and documentation of data: - b) The timetable for receipt and preparation of payroll data and the payment of employees and allowances;